hershd23/buzzdb-docs/docs/part1/setup.rst

 	* `C++ Extension Pack <https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack>`__
 	* `Remote Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__

 #.
 Next, `use the following technique to open the lab1 folder within the Ubuntu container <https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container>`__.
 We have provided a `devcontainer.json` to assist with this step.
+The VScode should automatically launch a new container.

 Building BuzzDB Labs
 --------------------